Summary Evaluators

 ollama_chain = ask_question_with_llm(ChatOllama(model="llama3.2:1b"))

-The OpenAIRelevanceGrader evaluates whether the question , context , and answer are relevant.
+The OpenAIRelevanceGrader evaluates the relevance of the question , context , and answer .

 We first need to define OpenAIRelevanceGrader.